ecn310/course-project-tariffs/team_contract.md

 | Giovanni | 7874240212 |
 | Kiana | 3476003814 |

-Default percentage grade of 10%

 **GOALS: What are our team goals for this project?
 What do we want to accomplish?
 What skills do we want to develop or refine?**
 - We aim to evenly divide clear roles between the team
-- communicate questions/tasks over text/in meetings
+- Communicate questions/tasks over text/in meetings
-- meet 8:30pm every Monday/Wednesday (may change as project develops) online/in person depending on week
+- Meet 8:30pm every Monday/Wednesday (may change as project develops) Both In person meetings & Zoom
-- in person meetings: estbalishing roles/tasks
+- In person meetings: estbalishing roles/tasks
-- online meetings: checking in on progress/questions
+- Online meetings: checking in on progress/questions

 **Expectations**
 - Evenly distribute work